Harryyadav/slate/source/includes/integration_connectors.md

 }
 ```

-Will return a list of all analysis connectors available.
+Returns a list of all analysis connectors available.

 **`GET /api/v2/connectors/analysis/`**